-You can contact the Chair of Governors via email: [email protected]
+You can contact the Chair of Governors by calling the school office, in writing or by email.

 The Governing Body of Petersfield Infant School will support the aims and goals of the school, as expressed in the school’s mission statement.

 The Governing Body will:

 - strive to have strong and positive relationships between governors and school leaders based on trust, openness and transparency

 - be informed and knowledgeable because we seek high-quality, accurate information focused on pupil achievement

 - support difficult decisions in the interests of pupils

 - ensure absolute clarity about the different roles and responsibilities of the head teacher and governors